-Most reusable systems don’t pay enough attention to reproducibility.
-Reproducibility is the act of reproducing a system with the least amount of manual steps.
-We have reduced it to typing a component’s name.
-The build system sets up all transitive dependencies.
-Even if they have dependencies on other subsystems like python.
-Fewer manual steps mean less money spent on programmer time.
-Making programmers more productive.
+Most reusable systems don’t consider reproducibility - the ability to reproduce a system with the least work possible.
+We've reduced it to a single step - typing the name of a node.
+The system automatically sets up all transitive dependencies, even if they have dependencies on other subsystems like Python.

-We offer development and consulting in these areas
+We offer development and consulting in the following areas:

-Fractalide apps run on Hyperflow and are reusable, reproducible and composable components.
-They can talk to smart contracts on the blockchain.
-We offer corporations development services to help design and develop their applications.
-These might be general purpose applications which might not connect to a blockchain.
-They may be logistics application coupled to a specific blockchain.
+Fractalide dapps run on Hyperflow and are reusable, reproducible and composable software blocks that can talk to smart contracts on the blockchain.
+We offer services to help design and develop dapps, from general purpose applications which might not connect to a blockchain, to logistics applications coupled with specific blockchains.

-Meredith L. Patterson, the founder of the IEEE Language-theoretic Security field.
-Will do an analysis of your white paper.
-The Analysis may extend into language security analysis of your smart contract.
-All research is published using the Community Commons License Attribution + ShareAlike (BY-SA).
+Have your white paper analysed by a team led by Meredith L. Patterson, creator of the field of IEEE Language-theoretic Security.
+The analysis can be extended into the language security of your smart contract.
+All research is published under Community Commons License Attribution + ShareAlike (BY-SA).